ngodinhloc/service-schema/README.md

 in order to reuse services and schemas in different events through configuration:

 + Each event might has one or many services that are listening to it
++ Each service has one schema which will be used to validate the input json

 ## Configuration
 <pre>